 In some boat accident cases, the defendant may raise the affirmative defense of comparative fault by arguing that you are also partially to blame for the accident or for the severity of your injuries.
 While states vary widely in comparative fault and contributory negligence laws, Florida follows a “pure comparative fault” rule.
 What this means is that, even if the court does decide that you are partially at fault, you will still recover damages.
 However, your damages award will be reduced by your percentage of fault.

 Statute of Limitations for a Boat Accident Lawsuit in Florida

-Under Florida law, the statute of limitations for most boat accident lawsuits is four years.
-What this means is that you will have four years from the date of the boat accident to file a lawsuit.
+Under Florida law, the statute of limitations for most boat accident lawsuits is two years.
+What this means is that you will have two years from the date of the boat accident to file a lawsuit.
 After that date, your case will become time-barred and you will not be able to obtain compensation by filing a civil lawsuit.

 Contact a Fort Lauderdale Boating Accident Attorney

 Were you injured in a boating accident in Florida, or was a loved one recently harmed in a boat accident?
 It is critical to begin learning about your options for seeking financial compensation.
 While boating can be an enjoyable recreational pastime in Fort Lauderdale throughout the year, it can also be an extremely dangerous activity.
 Regardless of whether you are a Florida resident and sustained injuries in a boat accident or got hurt while you were on vacation here, it is essential to seek advice from a Fort Lauderdale boat accident lawyer about filing a claim.